-Bill also co-wrote two New York Times bestselling books, Financial Reckoning Day and Empire of Debt, In his latest book, Hormegeddon, Bill describes what happens when you get too much of a good thing in the sphere of public policy, economics and business.
+In his 2014 book, Hormegeddon, Bill describes what happens when you get too much of a good thing in the sphere of public policy, economics and business.

-It’s like having a super-wealthy uncle share his best ideas, insights and wisdom about business, relationships, investments, trends, developments, ideas and more.
+It’s unlike anything else published in America today.
+It’s like having a super-wealthy uncle share his best ideas, insights and wisdom about business, relationships, investments, trends, developments, ideas, and more.

 He identifies big opportunities.
 He shows you where average investors are making big mistakes.
 He details opportunities he’s interested in personally, and what’s going on with his global business.
 In short, Bill opens a window to the world of the wealthy that you simply won’t find anywhere else.

 he rich are so much richer today than they were 30 years ago… because they scammed the Fed.

 Real capitalists would drain the swamp and let open markets and win-win deals run free.

 If you lock in tons of debt, you’ll still have it when the economy tanks and you can’t pay...

 People don’t blame themselves for their misfortunes.
 They blame someone else…